32KZ/AntiSkillIssue/README.md

 - slightly less than useless UI

+- File reading from %appdata%/Beat savior data to a custom list for sessions and Plays.
+Formatted Correctly so its Useable.

 ## Planed Features
 - Take replay information from [BeatSavior](https://github.com/Mystogan98/BeatSaviorData) Found in Appdata For Display in a UI of my Creation 🙌 the UI is To contain: